kastleghost/simplebot/README.md

 - from Lambda, copy the function URL, into Discord Interactions Endpoint URL

 ### 4. Registering Commands:
-> [!NOTE] <br>
+> **NOTE:**
-> use guild commands for either testing or specific slash commands related to that discord server <br>
+> use guild commands for either testing or specific slash commands related to that discord server
-> use global commands for slash commands that apply to everything
+> and use global commands for slash commands that apply to everything.

 - On local machine, create a new directory separate from lambda_files